Spirit

 A diffuser is an industrial extraction machine that strips sugar directly from raw, uncooked agave fiber by spraying it with hot water and acid.
 It is faster and cheaper than cooking whole piñas in stone ovens or autoclaves, but it skips the Maillard reactions and caramelization that build traditional tequila flavor.
 Diffusers are legal under NOM-006-SCFI-2012A regulatory-standard NOM is a federal Mexican product norm.
 Unlike facility NOMs (4-digit identifiers of specific distilleries), a standard NOM defines the rules for an entire category of product: which raw materials are permitted, where the product may be made, how it must be processed, and how the bottle must be labeled.
 Standard NOMs are written as "NOM-XXX-SCFI-YYYY" where XXX is the standard number and YYYY is the year.
 NOM-006-SCFI-2012 (Tequila).
 The official Mexican standard governing every aspect of Tequila production: which agave species may be used (only Agave tequilana Weber var. azul), which states and municipalities qualify, how the spirit must be distilled, what additives are permitted (up to 1% by volume even in '100% agave' bottles), and how the bottle must be labeled.
 Enforced by the Consejo Regulador del Tequila (CRT). and have been increasingly used at the volume end of the category since the 1990s.
 They are rarely declared on the label.

 Editorial confidence about which brands use diffusers is uneven.
 The Tequila Matchmaker / Cuervo-watching community has documented a spectrum from high-confidence (Sauza and Hornitos are well-attested; both are NOM 1102NOM (Norma Oficial Mexicana) is the Mexican federal product-standard system.
 On a tequila bottle the NOM number is the unique identifier of the distillery facility where the tequila was made — every drop in the bottle came from a plant operating under that NOM.
 Different brands made at the same NOM share a distillery.
 NOM 1102: Tequila Sauza, S.A. de C.V.
 (Tequila, Jalisco).
 Beam Suntory; mass-market.) to low-confidence speculation, and every tier between.
-The Wave 1 craft producers covered on this site (Tequila Ocho, Fortaleza, El Tesoro / Tapatío, Siete Leguas) are documented non-diffuser houses.
+The craft producers covered on this site (Tequila Ocho, Fortaleza, El Tesoro / Tapatío, Siete Leguas) are documented non-diffuser houses.
 The corporate-portfolio premium brands (Patrón, Don Julio, Herradura) operate at industrial scale and attract scrutiny; each producer page on this site carries a per-house diffuser_confidence label with the cited evidence behind it.

 Additive-free certification and the CRT v.
 AFA litigation